 SUPPORT GROUP: Nepean/Blue Mountains Prostate Cancer Support Group will meet on Monday, December 18 from 6.30pm at St Stephen’s Anglican Church Hall, 254 High Street, Penrith.
 The meeting will be the Christmas party.
 All meetings are available to males and their partners seeking information on this cancer, and who live in the Blacktown, Blue Mountains, Hawkesbury and Penrith areas.
 Details: www.prostatesupport.org.au or David Wilkinson, 1300 133 878.

-FOR SENIORS: Program conducted by exercise physiologist Helen Ho on Mondays, 10am-11am, at Gracewood Retirement Village, 8 Free Settlers Drive, Kellyville.
+EXERCISE FOR SENIORS: Conducted by exercise physiologist Helen Ho on Mondays, 10am-11am, at Gracewood Retirement Village, 8 Free Settlers Drive, Kellyville.
 Cost is $8 per class, Contact Helen on 0410 626 189 to register.